AndrewDDavis/micro_WIP/runtime/help/colors.md

 Custom colorschemes must be placed in the `~/.config/micro/colorschemes` directory to be used by micro.

-A number of custom directives are placed in a `.micro` file.
+To create the colorscheme, a number of custom directives are placed in a `.micro` file.
 Colorschemes are typically only 18-30 lines in total.

-To create the colorscheme you need to link highlight groups with actual colors.
-This is done using the `color-link` command.
+The lines typically link highlight groups with actual colors using the `color-link` command.

 For example, to highlight all comments in green, you would use the command: